Lhoba people

-Lhoba (Note: Also Luoba) (English translation: Southerners; 珞巴族; ལྷོ་པ།) is any of a diverse amalgamation of Sino-Tibetan-speaking tribespeople living in and around Pemako, a region in southeastern Tibet including Mainling, Medog and Zayü counties of Nyingchi and Lhünzê County of Shannan, Tibet.
+Lhoba (Note: Also romanised Luoba.) (珞巴族; ལྷོ་པ།; English meaning: Southerners) refers to the Sino-Tibetan-speaking ethnicity living in and around Pemako, a region in southeastern Tibet, including Mainling, Medog, and Zayu counties of Nyingchi and Lhunze County of Shannan, Tibet.
+The name is a Tibetan exonym meaning "southerners" and was formally adopted by the People's Republic of China in official ethnic classification.
+In China, the Lhoba are counted as one of the officially recognised 56 ethnic groups, a status granted by the State Council in August 1965.